 amazon

 I've managed Amazon accounts for 500+ brands and $150M+ in annual e-commerce revenue.
 I've also inherited accounts where sellers paid cheap agencies for 18 months and had nothing to show for it.
-The pricing question isn't just about finding the lowest number.
-It's about understanding what you're actually buying at each price point.
+The question isn't where to find the lowest number.
+It's understanding what you're actually buying at each price point, and whether the math works for your business.

 Here's the full breakdown.